bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Silently getting paid.
 But I mean, just one thing to add here, I think, so since the BIP is final, this is really the time for any developers out there to jump in, start working on it.
-Yes, we're still sort of like on the, you know, on the side of libraries, There's still a lot of work to be done, but definitely I think this is a time to start implementing it into wallets.
+Yes, we're still sort of like on the, on the side of libraries.
+There's still a lot of work to be done, but definitely I think this is a time to start implementing it into wallets.
 There's the Keystone hardware wallet that's looking into it now as well.
-And sending support is the thing we really want all the wallets out there to support because once all the wallets support sending then it's easy for people to start using their silent payment address and know that they can actually get paid and sending support is relatively simple compared to receiving because receiving requires scanning sending does not So that's a little something I wanted to put out there.
+And sending support is the thing we really want all the wallets out there to support because once all the wallets support sending then it's easy for people to start using their silent payment address and know that they can actually get paid and sending support is relatively simple compared to receiving because receiving requires scanning sending does not.
+So that's a little something I wanted to put out there.

+Speaker 0: 01:00:23

 Right.

-Speaker 1: 01:00:23

-Sure, we good?
+Sjors, we good?

+Speaker 1: 01:00:26

 I think so.
 So thanks Ruben and Josie for coming by and explaining all these things.
 And dear listeners thank you for listening to Bitcoin Explained.